puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 Important Notes and Warnings
 ---

-### Before Upgrading Back up Your Databases and Other PE Files
+### Before Upgrading, Back Up Your Databases and Other PE Files

-   We recommend that you backup the following databases and PE files.
+   We recommend that you back up the following databases and PE files.

    On a monolithic (all-in-one) install, the databases and PE files will all be located on the same node as the puppet master.